Rahul2988/LGMVIP-DataScience/README.md

 while loading image using opencv library the image is in BGR format which has to be changed to RGB format. and the process as follows

-convert to greyscale -> inverted -> gausian blur -> inverted blur.
+convert to greyscale -> inverted -> gausian blur -> inverted blur -> ready sketch.